Skip to Main Content

 4. Slowly start to type the word into Google and look at the suggested phrasing that is under the word you are typing.

-6. Try keyword/search term help sites if available.
+6. Try keyword/search term help sites if accessible.

 7. Test your keywords/phrases by searching with them in databases and websites (.edu, .gov, .org sites preferably).

-• Remember the power of the "and" (see the following examples):
+• AND: Remember the power of the "and" to narrow your search (see the following examples):

 • students AND online classes AND learning

-• Also try out the "or" (see the following examples):
+• OR: Also try out the "or" to broaden your search (see the following examples):

 • vegan OR vegetarian